cilium/cilium/Documentation/network/clustermesh/gke-clustermesh-prep.rst

 ##########

 1. Create a VPC network in your GCP project.
-Environment variables are recommended as their values will be references in later steps.
+Environment variables are recommended as their values will be referenced in later steps.

     .. code-block:: bash